 Why Pushkar is the best city in India?
 I can come up with many reasons, but along my journey through the Northeast of India I have been advised to travel to Pushkar numerous times by fellow travellers.
-Travellers and locals recommended me to hit the road as soon as possible and drive to this peaceful sandy town in the province of Rajasthan.
-It has to be said, Pushkar definitely is among my favourite cities in India now.
+Travellers and locals recommended me to hit the road to Pushkar as soon as possible and drive to this peaceful sandy town in the province of Rajasthan.
+It has to be said, Pushkar definitely is among my favourite cities in India now and in 2017 I went back here again.

 Traveling through India is insanely intense and it’s barely possible to escape from the hectic streetlife.
-However as India is a huge country and all regions are different I can’t speak for all of them since I only travelled through the North Western provinces.
-If you want to escape India for a bit then head to McLeod-Gansj.
-However this little village up in the mountains is a refugee for the Dalai Lama and his followers and cant be seen as part of India.
-Read about it in my blog.
-A real Indian city where the pace of life has slowed down a little can be found around the sacred lake known as Tirtha Raj.
+However as India is a huge country and all regions are different I can’t speak for all of them since I only travelled through the North Western provinces in 2014.
+Another place in India where to escape the hectic life is if you travel to McLeod-Gansj.
+This little village up in the mountains is a refugee town for the Dalai Lama and his followers and cant really be seen as part of India.
+Read about it in the link above.
+However a real Indian city where the pace of life has slowed down a little can be found around the sacred lake known as Tirtha Raj.
 Here, the city of Pushkar arises in the middle of the desert.

 It’s not hard to tell why there is a different vibe in this sleepy village.
 The city center of Pushkar is located around the sacred lake where the streets are windy and narrow.
 And in huge contrast with most other places in India there is no traffic!
 Imagine an Indian city without the horrible traffic, which takes up most of your energy.
 Walking around in Pushkar just feels different.
 No chaotic traffic, just lovely people trying to sell their goods in the narrow streets.
-Like in other towns people ask to take a photo with you, but here it feels different.
+Like in all towns around India people ask to take a photo with you, but here it feels different.
 For the first time in India it felt enjoyable to look around and do some souvenir shopping.
+People won't hassle you too much at all, they just let you have a look.
 Though the level of chaos you will encounter in Pushkar depends on the season.
 Around November there is the Pushkar Camel Fair and since this is a huge and well-known festival be prepared to experience Pushkar to its fullest.

 With the holy lake being the city center there is lots of Hindi culture to be seen and to experience in Pushkar.
 If you believe the myth, the god Brahma created the city and its artificial lake by dropping a lotus flower on the ground.
 The Temple of Flower is the place where you can witness the morning ritual and appears to be the only Brahma temple in the world.
 This town is a spiritual refugee from chaotic India.
 See the temples enjoy the lake, hike in the surrounding hills and most of all enjoy the laid-back vibe!